 Archeox: The East Oxford Archaeology & History Project

-We have planned from the start to be an example of a community research project which finishes all the work it started (and we started a lot!), and leaves nothing behind which is unpublished, not properly reported upon, unarchived, or otherwise a problem for the future.
+We planned from the start to be an example of a community research project which finishes all the work it started (and we started a lot!), and leaves nothing behind which is unpublished, not properly reported upon, unarchived, or otherwise a problem for the future.

 Do you live in, or are you interested in, the east or south-east of Oxford?
 Have you ever wondered how your surroundings got to be the way they are?